WellAdvised FAQ

 Whistleblowing - Our advisors are not qualified to provide information to law enforcement or regulatory agencies about a business that is engaged in suspected illegal or improper activities.
 Please speak with your HR department or the appropriate agency for assistance with this kind of situation.

 Mental Health - For any situation that is potentially life-threatening, get immediate emergency assistance by calling 911.
 Talk to your primary care doctor or another health professional about mental health problems and ask them to connect you with the right mental health services.
-If you or someone you know is suicidal or in emotional distress, contact the National Suicide Prevention Lifeline (1 800 273 TALK).
-To get general information on mental health and locate treatment services in your area, call the SAMHSA Treatment Referral Helpline at 1 877 SAMHSA7 to speak to someone, Monday through Friday from 8 a.m. to 8 p.m.
-Eastern.
+If you or someone you know is suicidal or in emotional distress, contact the National Suicide Prevention Lifeline (988) in the United States.
+In Canada, help is available by calling 988, as well.
+To get general information in the U.S. on mental health and locate treatment services in your area, call the SAMHSA Treatment Referral Routing Service at 1 800 622 HELP (4357) to speak to someone.
+For Canada, additional assistance is provided by The Hope for Wellness Helpline at 1-855-242-3310.
+Quebec residents can also call 1-866-APPELLE (1-866-277-3553).
+All of these organizations provide assistance 24/7.

 Jewish Human Services - For these and other situations, your local Jewish Service Agency may be able to help.
 You can find links to these resources in the United States and Canada at the Network of Jewish Human Service Agencies website.